Family Educational Rights and Privacy Acts (FERPA) Policy

 Students who wish to inspect their records should fill out the Request to Review Education Records Form in the Office of the University Registrar.
 The form is available on the Office of the University Registrar's website.

 The Registrar or other designated record custodian will make the needed arrangements and advise the student when and where the records will be available.
-The procedure will be completed as promptly as possible, but in all cases the student will be permitted to inspect the record within 45 business days after the custodian receives the student’s request with the following limitations:
+The procedure will be completed as promptly as possible, but in all cases, the student will be permitted to inspect the record within 45 business days after the custodian receives the student’s request with the following limitations:

-1. Financial records and statements of their parents or any information contained therein; confidential letters of recommendation and confidential statements of recommendation which were placed in the education records of the student, respecting admission to an educational institution, an application for employment, or the receipt of an honor or honorary recognition, provided that the student has waived his or her right to inspect and review those letters and statements of recommendation.
+2. Confidential letters of recommendation and confidential statements of recommendation which were placed in the education records of the student, respecting admission to an educational institution, an application for employment, or the receipt of an honor or honorary recognition, provided that the student has waived his or her right to inspect and review those letters and statements of recommendation.

-2. Any records that contain personally identifiable information about more than one student; a student may inspect only that information which relates to her/him.
+3. Any records that contain personally identifiable information about more than one student; a student may inspect only that information which relates to her/him.

 If for any valid reason such as work hours, distance from a student’s place of residence to a record location, distance between records location sites, or health, a student cannot personally inspect and review her/his education record, the health science center will arrange for the student to obtain copies of the record.